avanikawa/docs_haptik/docs/bot-builder/basic/bot-prompt-trigger.md

 ![dynamic bot prompt](https://user-images.githubusercontent.com/75118325/117744190-d3b01b00-b225-11eb-819f-52615df64ecc.gif)

-Dynamic Bot Prompt Triggers change according to what where user is on the webpage.
+Dynamic Bot Prompt Triggers change based on user's activity on the webpage.

-### Create Dynamic Bot Prompt Triggers
+### How to create Dynamic Bot Prompt Triggers?

-#### 1. On Webpage
+#### Step 1: Add it in your HTML code

 To set up the Bot Prompt when user hovers on a specific field or area of the webpage, you will have to set which Bot Prompt needs to get triggered.

-When user hovers on the **i** symbol besides **Year Built**, a Bot Prompt is triggered.
+When user hovers on the **"i"** symbol besides **Year Built**, a Bot Prompt is triggered.

 ![image](https://user-images.githubusercontent.com/75118325/117745789-cfd1c800-b228-11eb-85b6-4c6f5e0638a9.png)

-The following is the sample code of how the button **i** symbol is set and the messages which will be sent when user hovers on it.
+The following is the sample code of how the bot prompt is set on the hover of the **"i"** symbol and what messages will be sent.

 ```html